prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 #### Handling Select Column

 The select column needs to resolve from the above fromTable.joinVariables.
-The values for TableInfo.joinVariables will be filled only on the very first JoinTableInfo.left (joinTables.get(0).left) which we may used to resolve left table.
+The values for TableInfo.joinVariables will be filled only on the very first JoinTableInfo.left (joinTables.get(0).left) which we may use to resolve left table.
 All other TableInfo.joinVariables will be null or empty.

 #### Handling Right/Join Tables

-The right/join table need to resolve from JoinTableInfo by strictly following the index of JoinTableInfo on joinTables list that we recieve.
+The right/join table need to resolve from JoinTableInfo by strictly following the index of JoinTableInfo on joinTables list that we receive.
 The first Join table should the right table of first item (JoinTableInfo) of the joinTables list and the second join table should be the right table of the second (JoinTableInfo) of the joinTables list.
 This order should keep for the last n’th item as n’th join table will be the nth item right value of  joinTables list.

 #### Handling JoinType